mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > for formation of navigation properties in real-life networks remained
 > unknown.

-Funny enough, the word "greedy" doesn't even appear in his paper.
+But funny enough, the word "greedy" doesn't even appear in this paper.
 And neither does "navigable", only "navigation."
-But that summer, Kleinberg goes on to write:
+That summer though, Kleinberg goes on to write:

 #### 2000 (August): ["Navigation in a small world"](https://www.nature.com/articles/35022643)